Skip to main content

 Fire Sense Notebook 60508

 It folds down completely flat and includes storage space inside for the three-hinged grill grate.
-Not only that, but it’s available for a fraction of the price as the other portable grills.
+Not only that, but it’s available for a fraction of the price of the other portable grills.
 It’s super easy to set up, and although the stainless steel grate was slightly uneven, it worked well enough for our liking.

 Pros